 * The University of St. Thomas School of Law has a new dean, and it certainly seems like he’s willing to make some waves to help his students.
 The first step for Robert Vischer?
 Reducing tuition.
 [National Law Journal]

 * “I don’t think her popularity has improved since the [murder] verdict.”
 That’s probably why Casey Anthony’s lawyers are desperately trying to get a new venue for Zenaida Gonzalez’s defamation case.
 [Orlando Sentinel]

 * A man divorced his formerly fugly wife (she had $100K in plastic surgery to correct her looks), sued her for luring him into marriage her under false pretenses, and won.
 Don’t worry, girls, this happened in China.
 [FOX]

-Many large law firms forbid their lawyers from visiting social-media sites at work.
-Some have actual software blocks, preventing sites like Facebook, Twitter, and LinkedIn from loading on firm computers.
-Other firms tacitly discourage visiting these sites, since six minutes wasted on them are six minutes that could have been billed.
+Many large law firms forbid their lawyers from visiting social-media sites while at work.
+Some have actual software blocks, preventing sites like Facebook, Twitter, LinkedIn, and even blogs like Above the Law from loading on the firm computers.
+Other firms tacitly discourage visiting these sites, since every six minutes wasted on them are six minutes that could have been billed.